puppetlabs/puppet-docs/source/pe/3.2/razor_knownissues.markdown

 The error is meant to indicate that you cannot supply both those attributes at the same time on a single repo instance.

+###Updates might be required for VMware ESXi 5.5 igb files
+You might have to update your VMware ESXi 5.5 ISO with updated igb drivers before you can install ESXi with Razor.
+See this [driver package download page on the VMware site](https://my.vmware.com/web/vmware/details?downloadGroup=DT-ESXI55-INTEL-IGB-42168&productId=353) for the updated igb drivers you need.

 * * *